January 21, 2020

 It is believed that all elements existing on Earth in their natural state will always generate static electricity.
-It can occur not only for solids elements, but also liquids and gases.
+It can occur not only for solids elements, but also to liquids and gases.

 Elements that interacts with each other can be the same or different (solid, liquid or gases), and it will still generate static electricity.